jonnyweatherly/aajonusnet/texts/QNA/Q&A Of June 16, 2013.md

 Q: That′s nice.
 How′s he doing?

 A: Because I didn′t raise him at all, I don′t feel like I should be given that honor.
-But he did call me to [unintelligible].
+But he did call me to wish me a happy [unintelligible].

 Q: Well, you did save his life.